 Study items to be considered include, but are not limited to:

-– How can the quality of experience of multiparty audio and audiovisual telemeetings be evaluated?
+– How can the quality of experience of multiparty audio, audiovisual and XR telemeetings be evaluated?

-– What performance criteria play a role when it comes to the assessment of audiovisual telemeetings?

 – What is the quality impact of the different ways of connecting to a telemeeting?

 – What is the quality impact of multiple users connected to the telemeeting from one single-location, from multiple locations or via links of highly different quality?